DoctorFuchs/Doc/CONTRIBUTING.md

 Test this Console on Windows and Linux.

-Tip: Use OOP to make this feature useful.
-If you want to add uneditable commands take them to the SystemCommands.txt file
+Tip: Use OOP to make your feature useful.

 At Questions open an Issue!